 - 1.10(a) Offensive substitution: The STLBFL uses the Shared Lineup position to enter more than one player in any offensive batting order position. - 1.10(b) Offensive substitution is unlimited, provided said player stays in the same spot in the lineup once he is placed there (i.e., a batter and a runner for that batter may occupy the same position in the offensive lineup; the manager must declare who is batting at that lineup position if there is a change.
 Neither player may appear in any other offensive lineup slot.)
 A manager may use an unlimited number of players in any lineup slot, but those players cannot be used elsewhere offensively. - 1.10(c) A shared position in the offensive lineup may be initiated any time at a manager's discretion. - 1.10(d) Managers must notify umpires when players in shared-lineup positions are being switched the first time in the game.
 (Penalty for failure to report: Handle same as batting out of order, and to challenge, follow the same rules that apply to batting out of order ORB 6.07.) - 1.10(e) There are no courtesy runners when using the shared lineup rule except Rule 1.07(e) which allows a courtesy runner for the catcher with 2 outs. - 1.10(d) Any player entering a game as a runner (i.e., player has not played offensively to that point), thereby creating a shared position in the batting order, must bat the next time that batting order position comes to the plate.
 This rule does NOT require players to alternate once initiated; it requires that the runner get the next at bat.
 This requirement does not apply to a succeeding game if the runner shares in the late innings and the batting position does not come up again in that game.
 (Penalty for failure of runner to bat: Handled as a batting out of order (ORB 6.07), and, by rule, it is the responsibility of the defense to bring the fact of the 'improper' batter to the attention of the plate umpire.
-In case the 'improper' batter reaches base and is called out via rule 6.07, the player (who ran as a shared position) will then be the 'proper' batter next time the batting order position comes to the plate.
+In case the 'improper'' batter reaches base and is called out via rule 6.07, the player (who ran as a shared position) will then be the 'proper' batter next time the batting order position comes to the plate. - 1.10(f) If a manager elects to "pinch hit" for a batter who occupies a shared line up spot with another player within the batting order, the manager must declare the batter who is being replaced and this batter will be removed from the batting order for the remainder of the game.